afnog/sse/virtualization/ganeti-exercise.md

 Normally you would give it a static IP address, but we are on a DHCP network with limited IP addresses here.

-Use the following command to create a test VM:
+Use the following command to create the test VM:

 	sudo gnt-instance add -t plain --disk 0:size=4G -B memory=512 \
 		-H xen-pvm:initrd_path=/boot/initrd-3-xenU -o debootstrap+default \